EDITORIALS | EXPLORATORY TESTING

 Testing doesn't wait until the end of the sprint.
 As soon as a developer finishes a piece of functionality – even something small – testers can start checking it.
 Bugs get found and fixed while the code is fresh in the developer's mind, not three weeks later when they've moved on to something completely different.

 Developers also write automated tests during this stage, often at the unit level to verify individual functions work correctly.
-Some teams practise test-driven development, writing tests before writing the code that makes those tests pass.
+Some teams practice test-driven development, writing tests before writing the code that makes those tests pass.

 Testers might do exploratory testing, work through test checklists, or run automated regression suites.
 The specific approach depends on what the feature needs and how much time exists before the sprint ends.
-Many agile teams use test prompts rather than detailed test cases – short reminders like "check password complexity rules" or "verify account lockout behaviour" that guide testing without dictating every step.
+Many agile teams use test prompts rather than detailed test cases – short reminders like "check password complexity rules" or "verify account lockout behavior" that guide testing without dictating every step.

 This stage isn't a neat assembly line.
 A developer might finish feature A on Tuesday, the tester finds bugs on Wednesday, and the developer fixes them on Thursday while also starting feature B. Work overlaps and flows based on what's ready at any given moment.